XRPLF/xrpl-dev-portal/content/infrastructure/configuration/connect-your-rippled-to-the-xrp-test-net.md

 ---
 html: connect-your-rippled-to-the-xrp-test-net.html
 parent: configure-rippled.html
+seo:
-blurb: Connect your rippled server to the test net to try out new features or test functionality with fake money.
+    description: Connect your rippled server to the test net to try out new features or test functionality with fake money.
 labels:
   - Core Server
   - Blockchain